mathdio/farms-manager-api-project/README.md

 The API endpoints are listed in the table below, as well as some examples of request body after the table.

 ⚠️ Only the first two endpoints bellow (`http://localhost:8080/people` and `http://localhost:8080/auth/login`) have public access.
 To access the other endpoints, the user must be authenticated, that is, the user must login to receive a token and add this token to requests to the other endpoints.
+Also, the token expires in 2 hours, this time passed, the user must login again to receive a new token.
 Bellow the table, you can find requests bodies examples.
 Some endpoints has limited access to users authenticated with specific roles.
 A table bellow will list it.

 Services and endpoints:
 | Service | Method | Endpoint |